rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     List of paths that are likely to cause problems when their contents drift with respect to ``/usr``, e.g. ``/etc/pam.d/*``.
 If a transient transaction would modify these paths, DNF5 aborts the operation and prints an error.
-    Supports globs.
-A list of paths can be protected by creating a ``.conf`` file in ``/etc/dnf/usr-drift-protected-paths.d/`` containing one path (or glob pattern) per line.

     When using ``persistence=transient`` on bootc systems, a transient overlay is created on ``/usr``, and any changes DNF5 makes to ``/usr`` will be